 - if your application for a residence class visa is by a quota refugee, asylum seeker or protected person.

-If you obtained your Resident Visa as a non-principal applicant and require guidance, our immigration consultant will gladly assist you in finding you own, bespoke solution.
+In case you obtained your Resident Visa as a non-principal applicant and require guidance, our immigration consultant will gladly assist you in finding you own, bespoke solution.
 Book your 100% free 30-minute consultation with us today.